 © The Author(s) 2017.
 The understanding of microbial influenced corrosion (MIC) in aerobic mixed biofilms benefits from advanced microscopy and microbial ecology characterization of biofilms.
 Here, the onset of MIC in stainless steel coupons was studied in both natural and artificial seawater.
 Rapid selection of biofilm-forming microorganisms from natural seawater was observed for field experiments.
 Potential ennoblement was observed only in natural seawater.
 A seawater derived mixed microbial consortium enriched in artificial seawater was used to characterize the effect of several parameters on MIC.
 The concentration of organic carbon was the major determinant of MIC, while shaking speed and polishing played minor roles.
 The biofilm was preferentially formed at the grain boundaries.
 These results outline the need for MIC onset characterization with mixed microbial consortia to predict long-term corrosion behavior of stainless steel in seawater.

-Noorian, P, Hu, J, Chen, Z, Kjelleberg, S, Wilkins, MR, Sun, S & McDougald, D 2017, 'Pyomelanin produced by Vibrio cholerae confers resistance to predation by Acanthamoeba castellanii.', FEMS Microbiology Ecology, vol. 93, no. 12, pp. 1-10.View/Download from: UTS OPUS or Publisher's site
+Noorian, P, Hu, J, Chen, Z, Kjelleberg, S, Wilkins, MR, Sun, S & McDougald, D 2017, 'Pyomelanin produced by Vibrio cholerae confers resistance to predation by Acanthamoeba castellanii.', FEMS Microbiology Ecology, vol. 93, no. 12, pp. 1-10.View/Download from: Publisher's site

 Protozoan predation is one of the main environmental factors constraining bacterial growth in aquatic environments, and thus has led to the evolution of a number of defence mechanisms that protect bacteria from predation.
 These mechanisms may also function as virulence factors in infection of animal and human hosts.
 Whole transcriptome shotgun sequencing of Vibrio cholerae biofilms during predation by the amoebae, Acanthamoeba castellanii, revealed that 131 transcripts were significantly differentially regulated when compared to the non-grazed control.
 Differentially regulated transcripts included those involved in biosynthetic and metabolic pathways.
 The transcripts of genes involved in tyrosine metabolism were down-regulated in the grazed population, which indicates that the tyrosine metabolic regulon may have a role in the response of V. cholerae biofilms to A. castellanii predation.
 Homogentisate 1, 2-dioxygenase (HGA) is the main intermediate of the normal L-tyrosine catabolic pathway which is known to auto-oxidize, leading to the formation of the pigment, pyomelanin.
 Indeed, a pigmented mutant, disrupted in hmgA, was more resistant to amoebae predation than the wild type.
 Increased grazing resistance was correlated with increased production of pyomelanin and thus reactive oxygen species (ROS), suggesting that ROS production is a defensive mechanism used by bacterial biofilms against predation by amoebae A. castellanii.

-Guest, JR, Low, J, Tun, K, Wilson, B, Ng, C, Raingeard, D, Ulstrup, KE, Tanzil, JTI, Todd, PA, Toh, TC, McDougald, D, Chou, LM & Steinberg, PD 2016, 'Coral community response to bleaching on a highly disturbed reef', SCIENTIFIC REPORTS, vol. 6.View/Download from: UTS OPUS or Publisher's site
+Guest, JR, Low, J, Tun, K, Wilson, B, Ng, C, Raingeard, D, Ulstrup, KE, Tanzil, JTI, Todd, PA, Toh, TC, McDougald, D, Chou, LM & Steinberg, PD 2016, 'Coral community response to bleaching on a highly disturbed reef', SCIENTIFIC REPORTS, vol. 6.View/Download from: Publisher's site

 Biofilm formation, one of the primary causes of biofouling, results in reduced membrane flux or increased transmembrane pressure and thus represents a major impediment to the wider implementation of membrane bioreactor (MBR) technologies for water purification.
 Most studies have focused on the role of bacteria in membrane fouling as they are the most dominant and best studied organisms present in the MBR.
 In contrast, there is limited information on the role of the archaeal community in biofilm formation in MBRs.
 This study investigated the composition of the archaeal community during the process of biofouling in an MBR.
 The archaeal community was observed to have lower richness and diversity in the biofilm than the sludge during the establishment of biofilms at low transmembrane pressure (TMP).
 Clustering of the communities based on the Bray-Curtis similarity matrix indicated that a subset of the sludge archaeal community formed the initial biofilms.
 The archaeal community in the biofilm was mainly composed of Thermoprotei, Thermoplasmata, Thermococci, Methanopyri, Methanomicrobia and Halobacteria.
 Among them, the Thermoprotei and Thermoplasmata were present at higher relative proportions in the biofilms than they were in the sludge.
 Additionally, the Thermoprotei, Thermoplasmata and Thermococci were the dominant organisms detected in the initial biofilms at low TMP, while as the TMP increased, the Methanopyri, Methanomicrobia, Aciduliprofundum and Halobacteria were present at higher abundances in the biofilms at high TMP.